This is a follow up to the original post: Learn To Snowboard Without Any Expensive Lessons?

 Why?
 I’m assuming that the Snowboarding Forum is predominantly American, or at least, not predominantly British.
-So I was looking to see if there was a difference between the UK, and other parts of the world.
+So I was looking to see if there was a difference between the USA and other parts of the world.

 I found the results very interesting…

 Who learns without lessons: the numbers